Shop the Best Magnifying Glass Visor for Precision Work: Your Guide

 All models flip up: The lenses can tilt up or down for normal or magnified viewing.

 Wear with glasses.
-All visor magnifying glasses can be worn with prescriptions lenses.
+All jewelers visor magnifying glasses can be worn with prescriptions lenses.

 Adjustable headband: All models have adjustable headbands for comfort.